bwittmann/TransformerRefer/README.md

     --use_color --use_normal --use_multiview

-To use the language classification proxy loss:
+To use the language classification proxy loss just remove the `--no_lang_cls` flag, and to use our proposed *multi-ref* loss or the VoteNet objectness just set the corresponding flag:

-    --use_lang_cls

-To use our proposed *multi-ref* loss:

     --use_multi_ref_gt
+    --use_votenet_objectness

 #### Pre-trained detector